 A nurse while taking blood sample for lab tests.

 In thyroidological clinic we examine and treat patients with thyroid gland changes and altered thyroid function.
-The examination consists of a conversation about the patient's problems, clinical, and, if necessary, ultrasound examination of the thyroid gland, and measuring the serum level of thyrotropin (TSH), thyroid hormones, thyroglobulin and thyroid autoantibodies in our own laboratory.
+The examination consists of a conversation about the patient's problems, clinical, and, if necessary, ultrasound examination of the thyroid gland, and measuring the serum level of thyrotropin (TSH), thyroid hormones and thyroid autoantibodies in our own laboratory.